ScopeFoundry/scopefoundry.github.io/content/en/docs/30_tips-and-tricks/h5 file format/_index.md

 [h5py]: http://www.h5py.org
 [FoundryDataBrowser]: https://github.com/ScopeFoundry/FoundryDataBrowser

-The measurement will auto-save a data-file that contains the optimizer history to an HDF5 (.h5) data file within the specified Save Directory.
-This data file contains the data along with data structures that include all the meta-data from the microscope App.
-To view this data file, we can use a graphical viewer [HDFView], or use the [FoundryDataBrowser] from the ScopeFoundry project.
+Measurements that use the recommended .h5 file saving strategy generate .h5 files that contain the data along with data structures that include all the metadata from the microscope app.

 The [data file](./building_your_first_microscope_tutorial/1486144636_sine_wave_plot.h5) created by the `sine_wave_plot` measurement has the following hierarchy: